AdvancedThreatAnalytics/ata_webkit2png/README.md

 url = 'http://localhost:8080/'
 data = {
-  "url": "source_url", # URL to the html to be converted "dimensions": "800x600", # Dimensions of the screenshot, format: "widthxheight", default is 1280x1024 "wait": "5" # Wait before taking screenshot, format: Number in seconds, default is 5 seconds }
+  'url': 'source_url', # URL to the html to be converted 'dimensions': '800x600', # Dimensions of the screenshot, format: 'widthxheight', default is 1280x1024 'wait': '5' # Wait before taking screenshot, format: Number in seconds, default is 5 seconds }

 resp = requests.post(url=url, json=data)